edithwuly/homework2/README.md

 ## Git Workflow?
 >A Git Workflow is a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner.

+### Why Git?
+- branching capabilities
+- distributed development
+- pull request
+- faster release cycle

+## Common Git Workflows for Software Teams

 ### Centralized Workflow
 - transitioning from SVN
 - a central repository as the single point-of-entry for all changes to the project
+- the default development branch being called master and all changes being committed into this branch
+- no requiring any other branches besides master

 ### Feature branching
 - a logical extension of Centralized Workflow